Volue-Public/energy-mesh-python/docs/source/mesh_client.rst

 .. literalinclude:: /../../src/volue/mesh/examples/connect_asynchronously.py

-As time series data can potentially be large
+As time series data can potentially be large `Apace Arrow <https://arrow.apache.org/>`_ is used to optimised memory sharing.

-..
-Comment
-    - mesh client, python api, technical (.rts)
-        - gRPC, proto
-        - Python api
-            - versions
-        - sync vs async
-        - secure vs unsecure connection, tls
-        - apache arrow